eclipsesource/tabris-js/doc/touch.md

 Touch events are a low-level alternative to gesture events.
 They should only be used in case an interaction can not be accurately represented by a gesture.
 The target of all touch events is the widget that was touched first.
 Available touch event types are:

-- `touchstart` - Fired when a finger touches the widget.
+- `touchStart` - Fired when a finger touches the widget.
-- `touchmove` - Fired repeatedly while swiping across the screen after initiating a `touchstart` event.
+- `touchMove` - Fired repeatedly while swiping across the screen after initiating a `touchStart` event.
-- `touchend` - Fired when the touch interaction ends (i.e. the finger is lifted up) on the same widget that received the `touchstart` event.
+- `touchEnd` - Fired when the touch interaction ends (i.e. the finger is lifted up) on the same widget that received the `touchStart` event.
-- `touchcancel` - Fired instead of `touchend` when the touch interaction ends on another widget than it started.
+- `touchCancel` - Fired instead of `touchEnd` when the touch interaction ends on another widget than it started.

 The event object includes the following properties: